 Some people within the cannabis industry believe that CHS is irrelevant since it does not occur in very many people.
 Proponents of marijuana use and legalization might think that reports of CHS by medical professionals are suspicious or are an attempt to discourage marijuana use.
 One cannabis consultant stated that many people in the cannabis industry believe CHS is a made-up illness, or at the very least, a condition that is very misunderstood.

 More research needs to be done about CHS and its causes and treatment.
 It is hypothesized that pesticides used on cannabis plants may play a role in CHS as well, but that has not been well researched at this time.

 Keep the following key points in mind regarding cannabinoid hyperemesis syndrome:

-- Research into the mechanisms and causes of CHS is currently minimal, but as marijuana use increases, CHS will be easier to study
+- Research into the mechanisms and causes of CHS is currently minimal.

 If you or a loved one struggle with a substance use disorder, contact The Recovery Village to speak with a representative about how addiction treatment can help.
 A healthier future is on the horizon, take the first step toward it by calling today.